turingschool-examples/viewing_party/README.md

 To deploy this application please utilize your own hosting service.
 The original repo is deployed to Heroku-18.

-## Applicaiton code
+## Application code
-This application code utilizes MVC pricinples along with the Facade Design Pattern.
+This application code utilizes MVC principles along with the Facade Design Pattern.

 ### API Implementation
 Facade patterns were used to implement the API endpoints.
 Below, follow the code path of the Movies Details Page.